Chapter 1 Introduction

 In fact, there’s absolutely no need to cut down or reduce your usage whilst reading; doing so is actually detrimental.

-Perhaps this goes against everything you’ve been told, but ask yourself if what you’ve been told has worked?
+Perhaps this goes against everything you’ve ever been told, but ask yourself if what you’ve been told has worked?
 If it had, you wouldn’t be reading this hackbook.

 Pornography addiction manifests in various ways with far-reaching societal effects.
 Many people use pornography because the internet allows instantaneous access to supernormal stimuli.
 Consider if the following questions apply to you.